Davis Cup by BNP Paribas is the world's largest annual international team competition in sport with 126 nations taking part in 2015.

 The prestigious ITF event, which is one of the cornerstones of the tennis calendar, gives players the chance to represent their country in an otherwise individual sport.

 Founded by Dwight Davis in 1900, the Davis Cup began as a challenge match between USA and British Isles, which was held at the Longwood Cricket Club in Boston.
 Davis himself played in the inaugural tie, steering his country to the first of many titles.

 From its inception, Davis Cup has attracted the top players of each generation, from former legends such as Fred Perry, Bill Tilden, Rene Lacoste, Rod Laver, Jimmy Connors, Bjorn Borg and John McEnroe, to latter day stars such as Boris Becker, Stefan Edberg, Pete Sampras, Andre Agassi, Lleyton Hewitt, Roger Federer and Rafael Nadal.

 The current World Group format was adopted in 1981, whereby 16 nations contest a knock-out draw over four weekends during the year to decide who is crowned champion.
 The remaining nations are split into three regional Zones, with promotion and relegation up for grabs on an annual basis between all Groups.

 The start of the World Group also coincided with NEC becoming the competition's Title Sponsor, a partnership that lasted 20 years.
 BNP Paribas took over the role in 2002 and remain Davis Cup's Title Sponsor to this day.
-The other current partners are Adecco, HP, Hugo Boss, NH Hoteles, Rolex and Wilson.
+The other current partners are Adecco, NH Hotels and Rolex.